 2. Cape May, New Jersey

 The United States has a beach that suits everyone.
-But, if you’re looking for a wonderful destination where you can go swimming, boating, fishing, bird-watching, antique shopping, wine tasting, and be surrounded by history, then head to Cape May!
+But, if you’re looking for a wonderful destination where you can go swimming, boating, fishing, bird-watching, antique shopping, wine tasting, and being surrounded by history, then head to Cape May!
 We think it’s one of the most beautiful towns on the East Coast!

-Cape May, New Jersey, is the perfect escape where solo travelers, nature-enthusiasts, families, and artists can relax, explore, and unwind without feeling completely disconnected from the world.
-There are boardwalks, beaches, film and jazz festivals, art shows, and historical landmarks like the impressive Emlen Physick Estate, a Victorian house/museum that is known as the “the original haunted house” of Cape May.
+Cape May, New Jersey, is the perfect escape where solo travelers, nature enthusiasts, families, and artists can relax, explore, and unwind without feeling completely disconnected from the world.
+There are boardwalks, beaches, film and jazz festivals, art shows, and historical landmarks like the impressive Emlen Physick Estate, a Victorian house/museum that is known as the “original haunted house” of Cape May.